cloudmesh-community/sp20-516-222/notebook.md

 ## Week 12 Mon 04/06/20 - Sun 04/12/20

+* :+1: Add wait functions to google provider functions
+* :+1: Work on passing pytest with google provider
+* :+1: Work on migrate and sync for google provider

+## Week 13 Mon 04/13/20 - Sun 04/19/20

+* :o2: Pass pytest with google provider
+* :o2: Finish migrate for google provider
-* :o2: Work on google volume pytest
+* :o2: Work on sync for google provider